afifurra/afifurra.github.io/quickstart/content/_index.md

 Here are the links to my [Google Scholar](https://scholar.google.com/citations?user=SnRXYlcAAAAJ&hl=en), [ORCID](https://orcid.org/0000-0002-7400-320X) and [zbMath](https://zbmath.org/authors/afifurrahman.muhammad) profiles.

+**News**: I will attend Heidelberg Laureate Forum 2025 as Young Researcher.

 ^Muhammad is also fine, especially for non-Indonesians.
 Most Indonesians, including myself, do not have proper first-last name convention.
 See [this Wikipedia link](https://en.wikipedia.org/wiki/Indonesian_names#Indonesian_naming_traditions) on this practice.

-Last updated in June 2025.
+Last updated in September 2025.